Below you will find pages that utilize the taxonomy term “review”

 One of the joys of attending pen shows is discovering new products.
 At Wagner’s year-end event, I picked up a type of paper called Null Refill.
 It wasn’t the first time this paper was sold at a pen show I attended, but for some reason, I had missed it until now.

 Null Refill is based on a synthetic paper called Yupo, known for its water resistance.
-Because of this property, it is commonly used for e.
+Because of this property, it is commonly used for e.g. posters and shampoo labels.
+It isn’t considered fountain pen friendly, as it takes forever for liquid ink to dry.

 First Impressions: PenBBS 350 brass